 With this format we hope to demonstrate that all of these disciplines explored collectively, rather than independently, strengthen the overall power and scope of architecture to help shape the built environment and enrich the human spirit.

 In recognition of the importance of sustainable design, AIASF instituted a separate award category for energy and sustainability in 2003.
-In the last 15 years, the profession as a whole has transformed the way it designs, builds, and maintains buildings.
+In the last several years, the profession as a whole has transformed the way it designs, builds, and maintains buildings.
 The Design Awards program now incorporates the fulfillment of sustainable design principles into all categories.

 Redeem AXP Credit Hours